Buttercream: Italian meringue buttercream

 Italian meringue is made by drizzling a hot sugar syrup into already whipped egg whites while continuing to whip.
 The meringue is then whipped with butter and flavorings.

 Other varieties

 Ermine frosting (flour buttercream)

 Ermine frosting is also known as boiled milk frosting or cooked flour frosting.
 It is made by cooking flour and milk until it becomes a thick paste or roux.
 The cooked milk mixture is then beaten with butter until light.

 Ermine frosting is considered to be old-fashioned, and is less common than other types of buttercream.
 It is less sweet and has a texture similar to whipped cream.
 Traditionally, ermine frosting was used to frost red velvet cake.

 French buttercream

 French buttercream (also known as pâte à bombe–based buttercream or common buttercream) is made with whipped egg yolks.

 German buttercream

 Custard-based buttercream, also known as German buttercream or crème mousseline, is prepared by beating together pastry cream and softened butter, and may be additionally sweetened with extra confectioners' sugar.

+Russian buttercream

+Russian buttercream is made by whipping butter and condensed milk.
+It is richer and has a more dairy focused flavor.